BobbyJoeCool/CSD-325/README.md

 4) Document all your code changes, and save as forestfiresim_325.py to your module-6 directory.
 5) Open up a drawing application.
 Use a text element to include each team member's name and assignment number at the top of the drawing.
 Create a flowchart that depicts the revisions.
 Copy/paste the diagram into a Word document and save to your module-6 directory.

+## Module 7
+11/17/2025 - 11/24/2025

+In this module, we'll be working with a Python module called unittest, which allows you to create test cases both at the function level and at a class level to make sure your code is behaving as you thought it would.
+You'll be using a chapter out of the Python Crash Course text, which is available from the Bellevue University Library.
+I've included a short .pdf file in the reading area that depicts how to access the text.
+Have fun with it!

+**Deliverables**
+1) Module 7.1 Discussion Board Initial Post - Due by Thursday 11:59 p.m., CT.
+2) Discussion Board Responses - Due by Sunday 11:59 p.m., CT.
+3) Module 7.2 Assignment: Test Cases - Due by Sunday 11:59 p.m., CT.

+### Discussion Board

+In this module's discussion board assignment, answer the following questions:

+- Using the Pragmatic Programmer reading assignment, select one (1) topic and complete the following:
+  - Why did you select this topic?
+  - Summarize the main points (in your own words) of that topic in three or four sentences.
+  - Find at least one additional resource (video, book, article, website, etc.) that supports your summary.
+Write an additional 1-2 sentences.
+Include a link to that resource.

+### Assignments
+#### Assignment 7.2
+For this assignment, you have two tasks.
+The first is to write a Python program that produces the required results.
+Document those results, then add unit tests to test whether functions work as required.
+1) Create (if you haven't already) a directory in CSD-325 named module-7.
+2) Open a Word document and put your name and assignment number at the top.
+3) Read through Chapter 11 in the Python Crash Course text.
+Link on how to access is in the 'Select Text from Library.pdf' file listed in the Reading area.
+4) Create a program that includes the following:
+    - Write a function that accepts two parameters: a city name and a country name.
+The function should return a single string of the form City, Country, such as Santiago, Chile.
+Store the function in a file named city_functions.py.
+In the same file, call the function at least three times using a City, Country values.
+Excecute city_functions.py and take a screenshot of the result.
+Paste that screenshot into your Word document.
+    - Create a file called test_cities.py that tests the function you just wrote (remember that you need to import unittest and the function you want to test).
+Write a method called test_city_country() to verify that calling your function with values such as santiago and chile results in the correct string.
+Run test_cities.py, and make sure test_city_country() passes.
+When it passes, take a screenshot of the result and paste in into your Word document.
+    - Modify your city_country function in city_functions.py so it requires a third parameter, population.
+It should now return a single string of the form City, Country - population xxx, such as Santiago, Chile - population 5000000.
+    - Run test_cities.py again.
+It should fail.
+Take a screenshot of the result and paste into your Word document.
+    - Now modify your city_country function in city_functions.py so that the population parameter is optional.
+    - Run test_cities.py again.
+It should pass.
+Take a screenshot of the result and paste into your Word document.
+    - Modify your city_country function in city_functions.py so it requires a fourth parameter, language.
+It should now return a single string of the form City, Country - population xxx, Language, such as Santiago, Chile - population 5000000, Spanish.
+    - Run test_cities.py again.
+It should fail.
+Take a screenshot of the result and paste into your Word document.
+    - Now modify your city_country function in city_functions.py so that the language argument is optional.
+    - Run test_cities.py again.
+It should pass.
+Take a screenshot of the result and paste into your Word document.
+    - Run city_functions.py.
+Call the function at least three times using a City, Country for one, City, Country, Population for the next and City, Country, Population, Language for the last.
+Excecute city_functions.py and take a screenshot of the result.
+Paste that screenshot into your Word document.
+5) Save your Word document to your module-7 directory.
+6) Save the city_functions.py and final test_cities.py to your module-7 directory.

+Zip your module-7 directory and submit by clicking on the Assignment Link above, then scroll down to the Upload Files section and click on Browse Local Files.
+Select your zipped folder, add any comments as appropriate, and then click on Submit.